 d) The Client shall ensure the he has notified the insurers of his property, that works are being carried out to the property by the Contractor.
 It is the Clients responsibility to ensure that he is properly covered by insurance against loss or damage by fire or other risks arising out of the works to be carried out by the Contractor.

 e) It shall be the responsibility of the Client to ensure that appropriate consents are obtained from neighbouring or other third parties in the event that work to be carried out by the Contractor may or will involve entering onto land of neighbours or third parties or in any way interfering with rights of such persons.
 Any costs, delay claims or losses suffered by the Contractor as a result of failure to obtain such consents shall be added to the account of the client who shall reimburse the Contractor for the same.

-f) It is the responsibility of the Client to ensure that if other works are required to be carried out during the course of the works to be done by the Contractor that these are organised by the Client and that as appropriate the Client shall consult with and obtain the agreement and approval of the Contractor to the carrying out of these works whilst the Contractor is on site.
+f) It is the responsibility of the Client to ensure that if third party works are required to be carried out during the course of the works to be done by the Contractor that these are organised by the Client and that as appropriate the Client shall consult with and obtain the agreement and approval of the Contractor to the carrying out of these works whilst the third party, Client and Contractor are on site.

 g) It is the responsibility of the Client to ensure that television aerials and satellite dishes are removed where necessary prior to works commencing.
 A charge will be made by the Contractor for removal and replacement unless such charge is included within the quotation given prior to the works commencing.

 h) Materials delivered to the site and received on behalf of the Contractor should be stored in a safe manner within 5 metres of the point of erection or alternatively they are to be transported by the Client when required at the direction of the Contractor and at no charge or cost to the Contractor.
 All forklift / hoisting facilities are the sole responsibility of the Client.